- November 16, 2020

 No commercial or promotional material will be permitted to be presented or distributed at the public meeting.

-The FDA is accepting public comments October 9, 2020 through March 16, 2021.
+The FDA initially accepted public comments October 9, 2020 through March 16, 2021.
+Due to technical difficulties, some stakeholders were unable to submit their comments by that deadline.
+To allow these stakeholders the opportunity to submit comments, FDA will briefly reopen the comment period until April 22, 2021.
 To electronically submit comments to the docket, visit https://www.regulations.gov and type FDA-2020-N-1736 in the search box.
 For assistance in submitting electronic comments, please see regulations.gov/help.
 Comments submitted electronically, including attachments, to https://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on https://www.regulations.gov.

 Due to the COVID-19 pandemic, Dockets Management Staff is receiving USPS mail intermittently.
 Therefore, electronic submissions are preferred.
 To submit comments to the docket by mail, use the following address: Dockets Management Staff (HFA-305), Food and Drug Administration, 5630 Fishers Lane, Rm.
 1061, Rockville, MD 20852.
 Be sure to include docket number FDA-2020-N-1736 on each page of your written comments.
 Received comments filed in a timely manner will be placed in the docket and, except for those submitted as "Confidential Submissions," publicly viewable at https://www.regulations.gov.